juchertb/ReactMaterialUIShowcase/README.md

 #### `server -s build`

 Or open the command prompt (not powershell) and execute the preceeding command.
-THis bypasses the Powershell policy issue.
+This bypasses the Powershell policy issue.

 ## Setup and Configure gh-pages